-Chief Executive Officer of Globeleq Advisors Limited
+Chief Executive Officer of Globeleg Advisors Limited

 Mr. Hanrahan has served as the Chief Executive Officer of Globeleq Advisors Limited, a leading independent power producer operating and developing power projects in Africa, since September 18, 2017.
 Prior thereto, Mr. Hanrahan served as the Chief Executive Officer of American Capital Energy & Infrastructure Management, LLC, an investment company formed to raise, invest and manage funds in the energy and infrastructure industries, from September 2012 to December 16, 2016.
 He left American Capital Energy & Infrastructure Management, LLC after all its assets were sold as part of its acquisition by Ares Capital Corporation of American Capital, Ltd., a sponsor investor in American Capital Energy & Infrastructure Management, LLC.
 Mr. Hanrahan served as the President and Chief Executive Officer of The AES Corporation, one of the world's leading independent power producers, from June 2002 to September 2011.
-He was Executive Vice President and Chief Operating Officer of The AES Corporation and President and Chief Executive Officer of The AES Corporation from June 2002 to September 2011.
+He was Executive Vice President and Chief Operating Officer of The AES Corporation and President and Chief Executive Officer of AES China Generating Co., Ltd., a public company formerly listed on NASDAQ, from 1993 to June 2002.
+Mr. Hanrahan served as a director of The AES Corporation from June 2002 to September 2011.
 He also previously served on the boards of other major publicly listed utilities in Brazil, Chile and Venezuela.
 In 2009 Mr. Hanrahan was appointed by the White House to serve on the U.S.-India CEO forum.
-Mr. Hanrahan is a director of AquaVenture Holdings Limited, a global provider of Arch Coal, Inc., a global coal producer and marketer from June 2012 to October 2016.
+Mr. Hanrahan is a director of AquaVenture Holdings Limited, a global provider of water services and BMR Energy, LLC, a developer and owner of renewable energy businesses in Latin America and the Caribbean.
+He served as a director of Arch Coal, Inc., a global coal producer and marketer from June 2012 to October 2016.
 He previously served as a director of Azura Power Holdings, Ltd, an electric power generation company in Nigeria, and GreatPoint Energy, Inc., a producer of clean, low-cost natural gas from coal, petroleum coke and biomass.
-Mr. Hanrahan holds a Bachelor of Science degree in mechanical engineering from the U.S. Naval Academy and a Master of Business Administration degree from Harvard Business School.
+Mr. Hanrahan holds a Bachelor of Science degree in mechanical engin